Chapter 6 Generalised Linear Models (GLMs)

 The Null deviance is the log-likelihood difference of the Null model and the saturated model: \[\begin{equation} D=-2\cdot\left\{logL\left(\boldsymbol{\hat\theta^0}|\mathbf{y}\right)-logL\left(\boldsymbol{\hat\theta^{sat}}|\mathbf{y}\right)\right\} \tag{6.15} \end{equation}\] Remember from Chapter 4 that the Null model has the intercept only in the linear predictor, it is the overall mean on the scale of the linear predictor (prior to transformation via any inverse link-function).

-We can then use the ratio of residual deviance to Null deviance as a goodness of fit measure analogues to the \(r^2\) statistic of linear regression (compare Chapter 2); this is called pseudo-\(r^2\): \[\begin{equation} \text{pseudo-}r^2=1-\frac{\text{residual deviance}}{\text{Null deviance}} \tag{6.16} \end{equation}\] For the birds example this is:
+We can then use the ratio of residual deviance to Null deviance as a goodness of fit measure analogues to the \(r^2\) statistic of linear regression (compare Chapter 2); this is called pseudo-\(r^2\): \[\begin{equation} \text{pseudo-}r^2=1-\frac{\text{residual deviance}}{\text{Null deviance}} \tag{6.16} \end{equation}\] For the birds example, this is:

 ## [1] 0.5551